cloudguruab/modsysML/README.md

 That's all it takes!

-In practice, you probably want to use one of our native SDKs to interact with different AI providers or use our custom browser client so you dont have to write code.
-If so, sign up for the downstream [Apollo ModsysML Console](https://use.apolloapi.io/admin/)!

 ##### Cool, what can I build with it?

 - Modsys can help you **quickly automate tasks** for model management, performance, labeling, object detection and more.